 Day - 32-34

-Location: Buenos Aires - Take an included flight to Buenos Aires, the capital city of Argentina.
+Location: Buenos Aires - This morning, enjoy a relaxed morning in Tilcara before you are transferred to Jujuy for an evening flight to Buenos Aires.
 Fiery Latin passion, European elegance and superb cuisine combine to make Buenos Aires one of the world's most enthralling cities.
-After arriving in the city, time is free for you to do what you want with it.
-Nibble on alfajores, wander San Telmo's cobblestone streets, talk football with Portenos in a cafe or get a history lesson at the quirky Museo Evita.
-The hippest spot in town is Palermo's Plaza Serrano, so why not head out in the evening for a tango with the locals.
+You’ve got the next few days to choose your own adventure – nibble on alfajores, wander San Telmo's cobblestone streets, talk football with Portenos (people from Buenos Aires) in a cafe or get a history lesson at the quirky Museo Evita.
+Alternatively, you might like to walk among the tombs at the La Recoleta Cemetery – the final resting place of Eva Peron – or check out some of the great museums in the Recoleta district.
+Visit the neighbourhood of La Boca, home to the colourful Caminito artists’ street and world-renowned soccer team, Boca Juniors.
+The hottest spot in town is Palermo's Plaza Serrano, so why not head out in the evening for a tango with the locals.
 There are so many things to see and do in Buenos Aires, it's simply a matter of trying to fit them all in.

 Day - 35